utaresearch/RealPi2dDIC/Readme.md

 ## Documentation & Theory

 Documentation can be found [here](https://utaresearch.github.io/RealPi2dDIC/docs.html).
-The theory and algorithm of the code is explained in a journal article (to be submitted for review soon)
+The theory and algorithm of the code is explained in a journal article (under review)

 ## Contributing